Khotyn Uprising: VSYuR and Zakordot

 Zhurari sealed a pact with the Red Army and was allowed to leave Tiraspol unharmed; some of his men returned to Bessarabia, while others were admitted into the Red Army.
 Both groups may have played a part in the Bolshevik attempt to seize Tighina, on May 27, 1919 (see Bender Uprising).
 Whites, unlike communists, were generally spared by the Romanian Army, but the authorities still intervened when, in June, a Polkovnik Gagauz was caught preaching revolution to the inhabitants of Comrat.
 Such agitation largely ceased in June, when the Romanian government allowed N. N. Kozlov and A. A. Gepetskiy to recruit Bessarabian White officers for service in the Armed Forces of South Russia (VSYuR), which secured a base in Odessa and pushed Antonov's forces out of the region.
 Various members of the Salvation Committee proposed to Anton Denikin that they stage instead a takeover of Bessarabia, and Denikin promised to assist them after first "finish[ing] off" the UNR.
 In August, Konstantyn A. Matsevych, who served as UNR diplomatic representative in Romania, made a futile effort to reconcile the Directorate with Denikin.

 While acting as head of the VSYuR counterintelligence in Odessa, Gepetskiy permitted Bolsheviks to assemble, despite Denikin's large-scale offensive into Russia.
 As Șornikov notes, he still prioritized the Bessarabian takeover ahead of all other issues, and effectively had a truce with communist partisans.
-The All-Russian National Center, functioning in the White-held city on Rostov-on-Don, maintained a claim to both Bessarabia and the Ukraine, accusing Romania and the UNR of colluding with each other to partition the area.
+The All-Russian National Center, functioning in the White-held city on Rostov-on-Don, maintained a claim to both Bessarabia and Ukraine, accusing Romania and the UNR of colluding with each other to partition the area.
 Also working under Denikin's watch, N. A. Zelenetskiy began forming the 14th Infantry Division and 14th Artillery Brigade, specifically for the recovery of Bessarabia.

 Denikin's successes also rekindled partisan activity in Podolia.
 VSYuR's Gagauz was able to recruit some 13,000 veterans from the Ukrainian Galician Army, who were then distributed to garrisons along the Dniester, ostensibly preparing to "liberate Bessarabia" upon the end of the Russian Civil War.
 In November, following Denikin's defeat at Orel, these units were moved to assist against the advancing Red Army.
+Ukrainian communist writer Hrihoriy Piddubny claimed that a new riot, breaking out that same month, among recruits stationed with the Romanian Army in Cernăuți, had a pro-Soviet agenda and was being led by a "conspiratorial paramilitary organization".
+According to Piddubny, the rebels sought to capture Khotyn, but were pushed back by loyalist cavalrymen—the clandestine communist circle also collapsed in the immediate aftermath.
 Gepetskiy's men were still preparing for an attack on Bessarabia, and collected 12 million rubles for this goal.
 These were confiscated by Kotovsky and the Red Army, which retook Tiraspol without a fight in February 1920.
 These units included various veterans of Filipchuk's army in Khotyn, including Shynkarenko and M. I. Nyagu, both of whom had command roles.
 Shynkarenko was later called up to fight the Basmachi movement in Turkestan.